Agios Tychonas

 Agios Tychonas (Άγιος Τύχωνας) is a village and a municipal district of the Amathounta Municipality in the Limassol District of Cyprus, located east of Limassol.
-The ancient ruins of Amathus are located near the town.
+The ancient ruins of Amathus are near the town.

-Agios Tychonas is named for Saint Tychon of Amathus, a Fifth Century bishop of Amathus.
+Agios Tychonas is named for Saint Tychon of Amathus, a 5th-century bishop of Amathus.

 History

 The village preserves material remains from multiple periods of Cypriot history, including the Ancient Greek, Byzantine, and Medieval eras.
 Dominating the area is the ancient city-kingdom of Amathus, situated along the coastal front of Agios Tychonas.
 According to tradition, the city derived its name from Amathousa, the mother of Kinyras, the legendary king of Paphos.

 One theory holds that the original settlement of Agios Tychonas was constructed using limestone blocks transported from Amathus following its final destruction in 1191.
 The village formerly maintained a church dedicated to Saint Tychon, the second bishop of Amathus; the structure, located near the coastline, is now abandoned.